callmespring/callmespring.github.io/index.md

 My research is concentrated on

 <!---* [statistical methods in precision medicine](research_pm)-->
-* statistical methods in reinforcement learning
+* statistical methods in reinforcement learning (RL)
 * statistical analysis of complex (high-dimensional/massive/heterogeneous/multi-relational/DAG-structured) data

 The motivation behind my work stems from real world applications.
-In precision medicine, individualizing the treatment decision rule can capture patients' heterogeneous response towards treatment.
-In finance, individualizing the investment decision rule can improve individual's financial well-being.
-In a ride-sharing company, individualizing the order dispatching strategy can increase its revenue and customer satisfaction.
+In medicine, applying RL algorithms could assist patients in improving their health status.
+In robotics, applying RL algorithms enables robots to learn complex behaviors in dynamically changing environments.
+In ride-sharing platforms, applying RL algorithms could increase its revenue and customer satisfaction.
 With the fast development of new technology, modern datasets often consist of massive observations, high-dimensional covariates and are characterized by some degree of heterogeneity.
 In an era of big and complex data, I'm interested in developing computationally efficient algorithms with statistical performance guarantees.

 My email address is: <c.shi7@lse.ac.uk>